Billie-LS/Emergency_and_Retirement_Financial_Planner/README.md

-   SUPPLEMENTAL and/or EXPANED ANALYSIS was introduced by the author - The historical data was cleaned and analyzed in order to
+   SUPPLEMENTAL and/or EXPANDED ANALYSIS was introduced by the author - The historical data was cleaned and analyzed in order to
        visualize with `plot.scatter` and parameters- x='timestamp', y='close', c='volume' ,
        utilize `pct_change` function in order to calculate daily returns.